dredge-bio/dredge/documentation/instructions.md

 ## Transcript hyperlink { data-field=transcriptHyperlink }

 Transcripts can be linked to an external knowledge base using the **%%field-transcriptHyperlink%%** field.
-The **Label** should be the name of the database, and the **URL** should be the template to generate a hyperlink based on a transcript name.
+The **Label** should be the name of the database, and the **URL** should be the template to generate a hyperlink based on a transcript ID.
 The string `%name` in the URL will be replaced with the name of a given transcript.
 For example, given a URL template with the value `http://example.com/biobase/gene/search/%name` and a transcript with the name `act-1`, the URL to get more information about the transcript would be `http://example.com/biobase/gene/search/act-1`.

 # Deploying DrEdGE on the Web